matejarh/EQ-Switch/README.md

 ### ✅ Requirements

 - Windows (x64)
-- Visual Studio or `cl.exe` via Developer Command Prompt
+- VSCode or `cl.exe` via Developer Command Prompt
 - [ImGui](https://github.com/ocornut/imgui) (included locally)
 - [Equalizer APO](https://sourceforge.net/projects/equalizerapo/) installed

 ### ⚙️ VSCode Build with `tasks.json`

 The project comes with a preconfigured `tasks.json` for compiling with `cl.exe`.
-You must have Visual Studio’s C++ tools installed.
+You must have VSCode’s C++ tools installed.

 **To build:**

+1. Install VSCode with C++ desktop development tools
-1. Clone the repository.
+2. Clone the repository.
 2. Open VSCode from the “Developer Command Prompt for VS 2022”
 3. Press `Ctrl+Shift+B` to build the project
 4. Run the resulting `EQSwitch.exe`